RLittlesII/rodneylittlesii/drafts/posts/stateless-rx.md

 ### Handle Transitions

-There is a particular method we are using from Stateless that is the lynch pin of this whole approach.
+There is a particular method we are using from Stateless that is the lynchpin of this whole approach.

 ```csharp
 public void OnTransitionCompleted(Action<StateMachine<TState, TTrigger>.Transition> onTransitionAction)